Home » Barcelona » 21 unusual and cool things to do in Barcelona

 👌🏼 Our tip

 Hungry after the class?
-Nearby, there is one of our favourite restaurants in the city: Flax&Kale.
+Nearby is one of our favourite restaurants in the city: Flax&Kale.
 They serve pescatarian and plant-based food, and their roof garden is lovely.
-Also, a few meters from the restaurant, there’s the pub Nevermind, a classic for skaters.
-It was built over an existing skate park and it has a very unique and alternative vibe.
+Also, a few meters from the restaurant is the pub Nevermind, a classic for skaters.
+It was built over an existing skate park, and it has a unique and alternative vibe.

-The experience starts with a visit, where you’ll get to know the history of Gaudí and all the details of the Casa Batlló (it’s the same as the day visit).
-You’ll be given headsets (to hear the explanations) and can go at your own pace.
+The experience starts with a visit, where you’ll get to know the history of Gaudí and all the details of the Casa Batlló (the same as the day visit).
+You’ll also be given headsets (to hear the explanations) and can go at your own pace.
 The visit finishes at the rooftop, where you’ll get a drink and enjoy the concert of choice that night.

 Summer concert in the rooftop of the Casa Batlló